 Product Management vs Software Engineering: Which Path?

-Product Management vs Software Engineering
+- Key Differences Between Product Management and Software Engineering

 Product management and software engineering are two essential roles often overlapping in the tech industry.
 While both roles are crucial in the development and success of any tech product, they have distinct responsibilities and require different skill sets.